-50. There are questions of law and fact common to the Class that predominate over any questions affecting only individual Class members.
+52. There are questions of law and fact common to the Class that predominate over any questions affecting only individual Class members.
 These questions include:

 - a.
-Whether the Class Vehicles were sold with a defective transmission gear shifter that causes the vehicle to intermittently display a "Shift to Park" message even though the shifter is in "Park" position; - b.
-Whether the Class Vehicles were sold with a defective gear shifter that prevents such vehicles from shutting off and being locked; - c.
+Whether the Class Vehicles were sold with a defective transmission gear shifter that causes the vehicle to intermittently display a "Shift to Park" message even though the shifter is in "Park" position, i.e., the Shifter Defect; - b.
+Whether the Class Vehicles were sold with a defective gear shifter that prevents such vehicles from shutting off and being locked;

+- c.
 Whether the Class Vehicles were sold with a defective gear shifter that prevents such vehicles from starting their engines; - d.
-Whether Defendant knew about the above described defect but failed to disclose the problem and its consequences to its customers; - e.
-Whether Defendant breached contracts when it failed to repair the defect with the transmission gear shifter; - f.
-Whether Defendant breached express warranties and MMWA when it failed to repair the defect with the transmission gear shifter; - g.
-Whether Defendant breached implied warranties and MMWA when it sold vehicles that contain defect with its transmission gear shifter; - h.
+Whether Defendant knew about the above-described defect but failed to disclose the problem and its consequences to its customers; - e.
+Whether Defendant breached its contracts with vehicle owners when it failed to repair the Shifter Defect; - f.
+Whether Defendant breached its express warranties when it failed to repair the defect with the transmission gear shifter; - g.
+Whether Defendant breached the implied warranty of merchantability when it sold vehicles that contain the Shifter Defect; - h.
 Whether Defendant is liable for damages, and the amount of such damages; - i.
-Whether Defendant should be required to disclose the existence of the defect; and j.
+Whether Defendant should be required to disclose the existence of the Shifter defect; and - j.
 Whether Plaintiff and class members are entitled to equitable relief including injunctive relief.